mikrowellentoast/NoMoreCombatLog/README.md

 - Configurable to allow or disallow tagging in creative mode.

 ### Retaliation Mode (optional)
-- Tag only applies if the victim retaliates within a time window.
+- Tag only when player is attacked and attacks back within a configurable time window.
-- Optional feature allowing more flexible PvP rules.

 ---